Hellboy (2004 film): Filming

-The film was shot 6 days a week for 130 days, Mondays through Saturdays without a second unit.
+The film was shot 6 days a week for 130 days, Mondays through Saturdays without a second unit in 2003.
 Sundays were reserved for editing.
 Del Toro noted that the film could have commenced filming in 1998, however, the film had difficulty finding a committed studio due to the stigma Hollywood associated superhero and comic book films with, at the time.
 The action scenes were staged after Harryhausen films with little to no camera movement using wide shots.
 The cemetery sequence was filmed in a real cemetery in Prague.

 Soundtrack

-Hellboy's film score was composed by Marco Beltrami.
+Hellboy's film score was composed by Marco Beltrami, conducted by Pete Anthony and Beltrami, and performed by the Skywalker Symphony Orchestra.

 Release

 Theatrical

 Hellboy had its world premiere at the Mann Village Theater in Westwood, Los Angeles, California on March 30, 2004, and subsequently opened in wide release on April 2, where it grossed USD $23.1 million in 3,028 theaters on its opening weekend.
 It went on to gross $59.7 million in North America and $40.2 million in the rest of the world for a worldwide total of $99.8 million against a budget of $66 million.
 Mike Mignola, the original creator of the Hellboy character, has stated that he was "very happy" with the Hellboy films.
 Some theaters refused to host the film due to the word "hell" being used in the title.
-Certain theaters in the South retitled the film in publicity materials, and on my heated marquees, as "Helloboy" to avoid comparisons with The Passion of the Christ, which was also in release at the time.
-The film was mysteriously dropped from certain theaters during easter, despite still playing nationwide.
+Certain theaters in the South marketed the film as "Helloboy," to avoid perceptions of sacrilege with the then-release of The Passion of the Christ.
+The film was dropped from certain theaters during Easter, despite still playing nationwide.
 Certain toy chains also refused to carry the film's products due to the word "hell" in the title.
-Del Toro noted that one scene near the climax, which occurs after a rock hits the screen, was carelessly removed by projectionists in American theaters.
+Del Toro noted that the following scene after a rock hits the screen was carelessly removed by projectionists in American theaters.
 He deduced that projectionists believed the reel had ended.

+In Malaysia, the film was retitled "Super Sapiens" for local theatre release due to the same issues regarding the title "Hellboy".